perriera/for_interfaces/injections/SET_PATHS.md

         PATH=${PATH}:/snap/bin
         PATH=${PATH}:/snap/bin

-    Copy the PATH= portions above into the clipboard
+    Copy the all `PATH=` entries above into the clipboard

  - [ ]  Open your `./bashrc` (or equivalent):